 We are committed to providing equality of opportunity and offers of mini-pupillage are made strictly on merit, by reference to objective criteria.
 Those criteria are intellectual ability and promise in oral and written advocacy.

 We will consider any requests for reasonable adjustments to assist disabled applicants.
 Please see the Equality & Diversity page for more information.

-The submissions window for mini-pupillage applications in 2018 is now open.
-To apply, please click here.
+The submissions window for Mini-Pupillage Programme 2018 is now closed.